hishizuka/pizero_bikecomputer/README.md

 ### IMU

-Accelerometer is required for stop detection when using GPS.
-Magnetometer sensors are used in compasses.
+Accelerometer is used for stop detection when using GPS.Magnetometer sensors are used in compasses.

 - [LSM303](https://shop.pimoroni.com/products/enviro-phat) (\*1);
 - [LSM6DS](https://www.adafruit.com/product/4485): Accel / Gyro